-The capital of Victoria and Australia’s second-largest city is a modern, cosmopolitan city with a host of entertainment, sports, culinary, cultural, and shopping options.
-The streets, parks, distinctive cultural precincts, and waterfront area of Melbourne make it a magnificent city to explore at leisure.
+Melbourne, the capital of Victoria and Australia’s second-largest city, is a vibrant and diverse metropolis that offers a plethora of entertainment, sports, culinary, cultural, and shopping opportunities.
+With its charming streets, lush parks, distinctive cultural districts, and stunning waterfront, Melbourne is a fantastic city to explore at your own pace.

 The city has a fantastic range of attractions and activities to keep you entertained all year round.